Guard interval: 802.11 guard interval

 The standard symbol guard interval used in IEEE 802.11 OFDM is 0.8 μs.
 To increase data rate, 802.11n added optional support for a 0.4 μs guard interval.
 This provides an 11% increase in data rate.
 To increase coverage area, IEEE 802.11ax (Wi-Fi 6) provides optional support for 0.8 μs, 1.6 μs, and 3.2 μs guard intervals.

-The shorter guard interval results in a higher packet error rate when the delay spread of the channel exceed the guard interval and/or if timing synchronization between the transmitter and receiver is not precise.
+The shorter guard interval results in a higher packet error rate when the delay spread of the channel exceeds the guard interval or if timing synchronization between the transmitter and receiver is not precise.
 A scheme could be developed to work out whether a short guard interval would be of benefit to a particular link.
 To reduce complexity, manufacturers typically only implement a short guard interval as a final rate adaptation step when the device is running at its highest data rate.